 Sewer Smell from Vent under RV Sink

-How to Get Rid of the Sewer Smell From Your RV's Sinks
+How to Get Rid of the Sewer Smell From Your RV'

 ANSWER: Hi Al, the vent that is under your sink is known as an Air Admittance Valve, it is also known as an inline vent or cheater vent.
 It is used in some RVs and Mobile Homes in place of a roof vent.
 Pictured at the top of this page are a few different configurations of Air Admittance Valves.

-When you drain water out of your RV's sink the draining water creates suction (vacuum effect) on the valve which then opens and allows air in the pipe which in turn allows the water to drain freely.
-When the water is done draining the valve is suppose to close tightly and seal out any sewer smell or in your case gray water smell from coming in the RV.
+When you drain water out of your RV's sink, the draining water creates suction (vacuum effect) on the valve, which then opens and allows air in the pipe, which in turn allows the water to drain freely.
+When the water is done draining, the valve is supposed to close tightly and seal out any sewer smell or, in your case, gray water smell from coming in the RV.

 to help unscrew your existing vent.
 To install it all you do is put some Teflon Plumbing Tape